Skip to main content

 COPY index.php /var/www/html/

-# Apache uses port 80 in the configuration file
+# Port 80 is used in the Apache configuration file

 RUN sed -i 's/80/80/g' /etc/apache2/sites-available/000-default.conf /etc/apache2/ports.conf